FoxoTech/methylprep/docs/methylprep_tutorial.md

 #### advanced options

-For additional arguments for `process`, or more information on the structure of **methylprep**'s classes, and a guide to manually processing data using internal functions, see the **[Developers Notes section](https://life-epigenetics-methylprep.readthedocs-hosted.com/en/latest/docs/methylprep_tutorial.html#developers-notes)]**.
+For additional arguments for `process`, or more information on the structure of **methylprep**'s classes, and a guide to manually processing data using internal functions, see the [Developers Notes section](https://life-epigenetics-methylprep.readthedocs-hosted.com/en/latest/docs/methylprep_tutorial.html#developers-notes)].

 ## `methylcheck` command line interface (CLI)

 Efficient and reliable quality control is important.
-The **methylcheck** package can be used to perform quality control and interactively visualize processed samples, either using the command line or a Jupyter Notebook.
+The **methylcheck** package (part of the methyl-suite along with `methylprep`) can be used to perform quality control and interactively visualize processed samples, either using the command line or a Jupyter Notebook.
 If you are only interesed in using a Jupyter Notebook for quality control, skip to the [next section](#JN).

 **methylcheck** features one CLI command where various arguments dictate how the program runs.
 Users must specify at least two arguements, `-d` followed by the path of the data file to load and `-a` followed by the array type of that data file.
 By default, all quality control plots are run.
 For each plot, a PNG image is shown on the screen.
 For detailed information about each plot, see the next section: [Jupyter Notebook](#JN).

-Here we use a data frame created from the GSE69852 samples provided with **methylprep** (produced by running `python3 -m methylprep -v process -d "docs/example_data/GSE69852/" --betas`).
+Here we use a data frame created from the GSE69852 samples provided with **methylprep** produced by first running `python3 -m methylprep -v process -d "docs/example_data/GSE69852/" --betas`.

 ```bash
 $ python3 -m methylcheck -d beta_values.pkl -a '450k'